jirois/jirois/README.md

 - 👯 I’m looking to collaborate on projects

-- 🤔 I’m looking for help with js codes refactoring, android development projects
+- 🤔 I’m looking for help with best ways to learn swift programming language and swift open source projects to contribute to

 - 💬 Ask me about JS|REACT|TS|EXPRESS|KOTLIN|ANDROID STUDIO